RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 |Listener:|What would have to happen for your situation to change from 3 on the scale, where it is now, to 4 on the scale by next week when we chat again?
 {:.chat}

 For members who have more than one problem, each problem needs separate scaling questions.
 As a listener you must keep track of them.
-Use your Notes for things like this.
+Use your [Notes](https://www.7cups.com/notes.php) for things like this.

-It often happens that situations change more rapidly than one point on the member's scale, once they hit on a solution.
+It often happens that situations change more rapidly than one point on the member's scale, once the member hits on a solution.
 In each chat ask the scaling question again, making no assumptions about how the situation might have changed.

 When the situation changes on the member's scale, ask for other observations about the change: